 Social Studies Department

-Oklahoma History - One semester course.
-Covers the Trail of Tears to present day history.
+Oklahoma History - One semester - Instructor: Coach Cox - Covers the Trail of Tears to present day history.
 The students will understand our state heritage and how we were founded.
 Land runs, territorial disputes, and Indian culture will be covered.
 (OU Press/The Story of Oklahoma)

-Economics - One semester class.
-Students will be introduced to the basics of economics including: Supply and demand, cost of production, microeconomics and macroeconomics, benefits of free enterprise, and the global economy.
+Economics w/financial planning- One semester - Instructor: Coach Cox - Students will be introduced to the basics of economics including: Supply and demand, cost of production, microeconomics and macroeconomics, benefits of free enterprise, and the global economy.
 This course also offers a survey of retail marketing for the purpose of exposing students to small and large companies and how they compete in the business world.
 Dave Ramsey's Financial Peace Plan will also be included and will meet the OK State Department of Education's requirement for personal financial literacy.

-History of World Views - A study of the history of ideas that have shaped and continue to shape the world.
+History of World Views - Instructor: Mr. Van Dyke - A study of the history of ideas that have shaped and continue to shape the world.
 The course includes a survey of philosophy from the Pre-Socratic philosophers to modern philosophers such as Nietzsche, Sarte, and Derrida.
 Particular attention is given to understanding the concept of worldview and how it influences personal life.